iaminawe/AstroNot/README.md

 - Automatically generate Table of Content based on document.
 Supports nested headings.
 - Images optimized based on view resolution at build time.
 High resolution images will be converted to the best format and size for the layout.
 - **Efficient Timestamp Tracking**: Only sync content that has been updated since the last sync, reducing API calls and sync time.
-- **Enhanced Notion Integration**: Optional integration with multiple Notion databases for dynamic content:
+- **Static Data Architecture**: All content is served from static files for optimal performance:
+  - Blog posts and projects are served from static MDX files
+  - Other data is served from static JSON files in the `src/data` directory:
-  - Author database for managing blog post author information
+    - Author information for blog posts
-  - Projects database for showcasing your work
-  - Services database for listing your offerings
+    - Services for displaying offerings
-  - Testimonials database for displaying client feedback
+    - Testimonials for client feedback
-  - Categories database for organizing content
+    - Categories for organizing content
-  - Social links database for your social media presence
-  - Work Experience database for your professional history
+    - Work Experience for professional history
-  - About page content database for your personal information
+    - About page content for personal information
-  - Social Links database for managing social media links across the site
+    - Social Links for managing social media links
-  - Home Hero database for customizing the homepage hero section
+    - Home Hero for customizing the homepage hero section
-  - Site Settings database for managing global site settings (title, logo, favicon, meta tags, etc.)
+  - Notion API is used only during the build process to generate these static files
+  - Site Settings currently uses hardcoded defaults (Notion integration pending)

 ### 🆕 New Features